Car Insurance by State: How Requirements, Costs & Laws Differ

 Numbers reflect bodily injury per person / per accident / property damage in thousands.

-Understanding liability car insurance is critical — experts typically recommend carrying well beyond state minimums (such as 100/300/100) since a serious accident can easily exhaust low limits.
-Learn more about whether state minimum coverage is truly enough.
+Learn more about state minimum coverage changes in 2026 and why experts typically recommend carrying well beyond these minimums — such as 100/300/100 — since a serious accident can easily exhaust low limits.
+You can also explore whether state minimum coverage is truly enough to protect your finances.

 PIP (Personal Injury Protection) Requirements